Tomato Fritters - Tomatokeftedes

 Extra Tips for Best Results

-• Fry in small batches so the oil temperature stays consistent.
+• Fry in batches so the pan doesn’t overcrowd and lower the temperature.

 Variations You Can Try